Already Registered? Click here to head to our online on demand classroom

 Basic Wildlife Rehabilitation

-: 8:00 am – 5:30 pm (first day); 8:oo am – 3:00 pm (second day).
+Duration: 8:30 am – 5:30 pm (first day); 8:3o am – 3:00 pm (second day).

-: $150 for IWRC members; $190 for non-members
+Price: $150 for IWRC members; $190 for non-members

 Description: This is an introductory course for beginning wildlife or novice rehabilitators seeking formal education.
 This class is meant to be a flipped classroom experience.
 We challenge you to do your homework and readings before you get to your class.
 This will facilitate a richer learning experience in the classroom.

-: introduction to wildlife rehabilitation, basic anatomy and physiology, calculating fluid therapy, handling and physical restraint, thermoregulation, stress, basic shock cycle, initial care and physical examination, nutrition and associated diseases, standards for housing, zoonoses, euthanasia criteria and release criteria.
+Lecture topics: introduction to wildlife rehabilitation, basic anatomy and physiology, calculating fluid therapy, handling and physical restraint, thermoregulation, stress, basic shock cycle, initial care and physical examination, nutrition and associated diseases, standards for housing, zoonoses, euthanasia criteria and release criteria.

-: gavage (tube-feeding), physical restraint, intramuscular and subcutaneous injections, physical exams, limb immobilization and weighing.
+Lab topics: gavage (tube-feeding), physical restraint, intramuscular and subcutaneous injections, physical exams, limb immobilization and weighing.
 Lab procedures are performed on cadavers.

-Buy Tickets Cincinnati, OH December 1-2, 2014
+Cincinnati, OH December 1-2, 2014

 Pain and Wound Management

-: 8:30 am – 5:00 pm Price
+(One-Day Class) Duration: 8:30 am – 5:00 pm

-Price: $105 for IWRC members; $125 for non-members CE Hours
+Price: $105 for IWRC members; $125 for non-members

-: 10 (3 Pain Management + 7 Wound Management) Description
+CE Hours: 10 (3 Pain Management + 7 Wound Management)

 Description: When taught live, these two courses are provided as a package with total classroom time of 8 hours.
 However, two certificates will be provided to participants upon successful completion.
 Developed specifically for wildlife care professionals, Wound Management provides a systematic review of the physiology and treatment of the most common types of soft-tissue wounds seen in injured mammalian and avian species.
 Pain Management is designed to give wildlife care professionals a working knowledge of the vocabulary and concepts underlying the modern approach to pain management in mammalian and avian species.
-Lecture topics

-: wound assessment, wound types, antibiotic therapy, cleaning and topical agents, bandaging techniques and the physiology and stages of wound healing, the physiology and clinical signs of pain, supportive care techniques, and drug therapy including indications, contraindications and side effects.
+Lecture topics: wound assessment, wound types, antibiotic therapy, cleaning and topical agents, bandaging techniques and the physiology and stages of wound healing, the physiology and clinical signs of pain, supportive care techniques, and drug therapy including indications, contraindications and side effects.
 Fractures and wound management in herpetiles are not covered in this course.
 Lab Included.

 Buy Tickets Cincinnati, OH December 2, 2014

-Duration: 8:00 am – 12:00 pm
+Duration: 8:00 am – 1:00 pm

 Price: $65 for IWRC members; $85 for non-members

-: 5 Classroom
+CE Hours: 5 Classroom

-: Wildlife rehabilitators work with animals that are ill or injured.
+Description: Wildlife rehabilitators work with animals that are ill or injured.
 One risk of our profession is the potential exposure to zoonotic diseases (diseases passed from animals to humans).
 Rehabilitators are viewed as a community resource due to our extensive outreach and education, and are often turned to for information regarding zoonotic diseases.
 This course provides information on the risks, prevention, and management of zoonoses, including acting as a resource to the public for information on zoonotic diseases.

 Buy Tickets Cincinnati, OH December 1, 2014